VisualComposer/builder/readme.txt

 - Fix: An empty post title does not take space in the layout
 - Fix: Php directive "allow_url_fopen" works properly with the Visual Composer import/export
 - Fix: Theme Builder layouts work properly in block themes
+- Fix: Tab links are working properly when linking to another tab

 = 45.0.1 =
 *Release Date - 2022-09-01*